secworks/cbc/README.md

 implementation use the AES core.

 The implementation is a modified version of the AES top level wrapper.
-This version adds API for IV as well as the chaining functionality.
+This version adds API for IV as well as the CBC chaining functionality.

 ## Implementation status
-Not completed.
-Does not yet work.
+Implementation done.
+Core works.

+Simulation gives correct results for 128 and 256 bit keys for all blocks.
+Need to add results from FPGA builds.